Firefighters have gained ground on a string of lightning-caused wildfires that forced the evacuation of several hundred homes in Central California.

 Three groupings of fires in Kern County covered a total of 95 square miles after a weekend of severe lightning and thunderstorms.

-Two fire complexes were located southeast of Bakersfield, near Arvin and Tehachapi, and a third complex in the northern part of the county reached Sequoia National Forest.
+In Kern County, two fire complexes were located southeast of Bakersfield, near Arvin and Tehachapi, and a third complex in the northern part of the county had reached Sequoia National Forest.